SigmaBale/stest/README.md

 # stest
 `stest` is small compact simple to understand and navigate C library for running unit tests.
+Library is C99 standard compliant and requires no dependencies.

 ## Getting started
 Clone the repository, and run `make` to build from source.